Slow It Down (Benson Boone song)

 "Slow It Down" is a song by American singer and songwriter Benson Boone.
 It was released on March 21, 2024, as the second single from his debut studio album, Fireworks & Rollerblades (2024).
 The song peaked in the top twenty in several countries, including Ireland, Norway, New Zealand and the United Kingdom.

 Composition

 "Slow It Down" has a tempo of 181 BPM but can also be played at half-time at 91 BPM.
 The track is 2 minutes and 42 seconds long, written in the key of A-flat major, and follows a 4/4 time signature.
+The song features a contrast between a "mournful" piano intro and an uplifting, "sparkly" chorus that addresses racing thoughts and relationship anxiety.
+Its lyrics include vulnerability, overthinking, and trying to calm a partner's fast-moving world.